2012 Jeep Liberty: The last of his model

 Overview

-The 2010 Jeep Liberty is one of the regrettably least popular small crossovers out there, which is a shame because it really diminishes the statue of liberty's good image.
+The 2012 Jeep Liberty is one of the regrettably least popular small crossovers out there, which is a shame because it diminishes the Statue of liberty's good image.
 After all, liberties what great about this country--you can go anywhere and do anything so long as you don't Step on anyone else's toes.
 That's the American dream: unfettered by government or societal regulation in terms of personal expression.

 The Liberty has a few admirable qualities that make it good for off-roading, like a tough chassis, decent ground clearance, and four-wheel drive.
 These allow the Liberty to handle terrain that would be too much for something like a Honda CR-V. The Liberty also looks quite strong and can tow up to 5,000 pounds--something some other cars in its class can't do.